open/close all folders

 "I passed in a man's world not because my mask was so real, but because the world of men was a masked ball."

-- This happened to a fair share of Transsexuals.
+- This happened to a fair share of folks on the transgender spectrum.
 While they identify as their gender, that doesn't mean they necessarily "act like" a boy or girl (or know the social differences).
 This could be because their personality is just boyish or feminine, they weren't raised as their gender, or various other reasons.

-- Transitioning transsexuals (from male to female) may notice their sex drive changing from a male sex drive to a female sex drive.
+- Trans women in transition (from male to female) may notice their sex drive changing from a male sex drive to a female sex drive.
 Short version: male orgasms are more "flash in the pan" than female orgasms; quicker to build, quicker to go away.

-- Female-to-male transsexuals get this too.
+- Trans men in transition get this, too.
 Many have noted that the added testosterone makes them more aggressive and quicker to notice the physical traits of the gender they're sexually attracted to.